-I had been working as the Church Secretary at The First Presbyterian Church of Hoquiam, where I was also a member and involved in the choir, for a couple of years, when I was asked to write an article for the local newspaper, to be published on Christmas Eve, in the “Faces of Faith” section of the Church Pages.
+I had been working as the Church Secretary at The First Presbyterian Church of Hoquiam, where I was also a member and involved in the choir for 10 years, for about three years, when I was asked to write an article for the local newspaper, to be published on Christmas Eve, in the “Faces of Faith” section of the Church Pages.

 Thank you, Doug Barker (Editor) and Karen Barkstrom, for locating the article and sending me a copy, after I inquired about it by e-mail on October 27, 2018.

 (Scriptures Quoted from the King James or New King James Bible)

 It’s Christmas Eve!
 Children will lie wakeful tonight, wondering what’s in the packages under the tree.
 Grownups, though they’ve sworn it won’t happen this year, are racing against the clock to get that last gift wrapped.
 Some folks have no homes…no expectations of a celebration…no bright, shining tree…no gifts…no Christmas dinner…

 No matter their situations, though, many Christians around the world will go to church to worship their Lord and Savior, Jesus Christ.
 Candles will be lit, one by one–the light passing from person to person–symbolizing the coming of the Light of the World to deliver us from evil.

 Some may wonder, “Why?
 Why did God send a baby to save us?
 What significance could a tiny baby have, to a world wracked with sin and torment?
 Why is there still fear and death, if the baby was truly the Savior–the Messiah?”